sifue/slack-api-command/README.md

 # Auto cursor mode

-Auto cursor help to get all of responses in Slack with cursor.
+"Auto cursor mode" helps to get all of responses in Slack with cursor.

 ```
 export SLACK_COMMAND_AC_SLEEP=500